 6.5.xx.2.3 When generated

-This primitive is generated by the MAC layer when congestion is experienced at the MAC layer for L4S MSDUs and the dot11L4SActivated is true.
+This primitive is generated by the MAC layer at the AP when congestion is experienced in downlink transmit queues at the MAC layer for L4S MSDUs and the dot11L4SImplemented is true.

-6.5.32.2.4 Effect of receipt
+6.5.xx.2.4 Effect of receipt

-The primitive triggers the upper layer to perform ECN congestion experienced (CE) marking of subsequent L4S MSDUs belonging to the specified priority and/or SCSID to signal that L4S congestion is experienced at the AP (by setting ECN=11).
+The primitive triggers the upper layer to perform ECN congestion experienced (CE) marking of subsequent L4S MSDUs belonging to the specified Priority and/or SCSID (by setting ECN=11), to signal that the congestion is experienced by L4S traffic at the AP.

 9.4.2.25 Extended Capabilities element